 Walking Boots: For general beach, pier or accessible rock mark fishing some anglers wear trainers while most prefer some kind of walking/outdoor boot.
 This kind of footwear is ideal for the more active work of walking to a venue and casting while also being comfortable to wear for extended fishing sessions.
 Anglers wearing trainers can also find themselves having an uncomfortable time the rain comes down during their fishing session.
 It is always a good idea to invest in a pair of boots which are waterproof (but breathable) as this will keep feet dry during rain or bad weather.
 Karrimore make a range of affordable waterproof walking boots, while Hi-Tec’s EuroTrek and Altitude ranges are also good choices for anglers.

 Wellington Boots: When fishing in winter many anglers wrap up warm in a flotation suit but neglect how cold their feet will become.
 Thermal lined wellingtons are the answer here – especially if a larger size is chosen so they can be worn with a few pairs of thermal socks.
-Avoid wellingtons without the thermal lining, as they get very cold very quickly.
+Avoid wellingtons without the thermal lining, as they get very cold very quickly, especially if anglers are stepping into the surf to land fish or get extra distances on their casting.
 The advantage of wellingtons when fishing a beach is that they also protect feet from getting wet by the incoming tide while packing up or moving back up the beach.
 View the range of thermal wellingtons by clicking here.

 It is always wise to wear a pair (or two) of high quality thermal sockswhen fishing in very cold weather, as feet can get very cold indeed – especially if an angler is wading out or stepping into near-freezing water.
 Gloves are obviously important to fish effectively in winter.
 Modern neoprene gloves are a good choice for fishing, with some anglers also preferring to take fingerless neoprene glovesas they allow knots to be tied, hooks to be baited and other fiddly jobs completed without taking the gloves off.
 However, in the coldest winter weather they may not be enough and anglers often take a massive pair of thermal ski gloves as well as these can be worn over the top of other gloves and taken off when jobs such as baiting up or tying knots need to be carried out.
 Thermal hats – such as this one from Thinsulate – are obviously essential in winter, and it is worth investing in a decent one, with some anglers preferring thermal balaclavas instead.
 Peaked, fleece lined hats which have flaps which can be pulled down over the ears are also popular with some anglers, and in summer an inexpensive baseball cap – such as this one from WSB Tackle – can be handy to have when the sun is setting.
 Polarised sunglasses are also useful when fishing in bright sunlight, and the anti-glare properties of this type of glasses also help anglers spot fish such as mullet feeding just below the surface of the water.
 These sunglasses from Daiwaare an excellent choice for sea anglers.